dbgbench/dbgbench.github.io/README.md

 * <a href="#use">How can I evaluate my **automated bug diagnosis** technique?</a>
 * <a href="#use">How can I evaluate my **automated repair** technique?</a>
 * <a href="#use">What **distinguishes** DBGBench from other error benchmarks?</a>
+* <a href="#setup">Where do I get more test cases for DBGBench?</a>

 ## DBGBench
 In the following we provide the complete list of errors and their average debugging time, difficulty, and patch correctness, with human-generated explanations of the runtime actions leading to the error, and examples of correct and incorrect fixes, sorted according to average debugging time.
 For each error, we also provide the commit introducing the error, the simplified and original bug report, the fault locations, and the submitted and original patches.

 ### <a name="setup"></a>Setup and Infrastructure
-* Download the [benchmark summary](https://github.com/dbgbench/dbgbench.github.io/raw/master/benchmar.pdf) containing the complete list of errors, their average debugging time, difficulty, and patch correctness, human-generated explanations of the runtime actions leading to the error, and examples of correct and incorrect fixes, sorted according to average debugging time.
+* Download the <a href="benchmark.pdf" target="_blank">benchmark summary</a> containing the complete list of errors, their average debugging time, difficulty, and patch correctness, human-generated explanations of the runtime actions leading to the error, and examples of correct and incorrect fixes, sorted according to average debugging time.
 * Download the <a href="https://docs.google.com/spreadsheets/d/12dYERCbuVCX6Ks4QgAF-XEEsLIxD9zsm2XAHE1bhyK0/edit?usp=sharing" target="_blank">complete data</a> containing for each debugging session (error, participant) the following data:
   * BUG ID & Participant ID
   * Provided Fault Locations, Bug diagnosis/Explanations & Patches